kuzudb/kuzudb.github.io/docs/blog/factorization.md

 during processing and to final `QueryResult` structure that the application gets access to.
-For example, a very cool feature of Kùzu is that it keeps final outputs in factorized format in its `QueryResult` class and enumerates them one by one only when the user starts calling `QueryResult::getNext()`.
+For example, a very cool feature of Kùzu is that it keeps final outputs in factorized format in its `QueryResult` class and enumerates them one by one only when the user starts calling `QueryResult::getNext()` to read the tuples.
 In our running example, throughout processing Kùzu would do copies of 400 data values roughly instead of 20K to produce its `QueryResult`.
 Needless to say, I could have picked a more exaggerated query, say a "star" query